 From now on, if a WP Mail SMTP setting is in place to override a form setting, then you’ll see a message explaining the hang up.

 If you see this message, then don’t worry.
 It doesn’t mean that your form notifications aren’t being sent out properly, it means their deliverability chances are much higher because you’re using WP Mail SMTP.

 What’s Coming Next?

 Hold on to your hats people, because the highly requested, and much anticipated, update to our Stripe addon is just around the corner.

 Yes, we’re talking about Stripe recurring payments.

 If you currently use the WPForms Stripe addon to make money online, and have been wanting to find a way collect payments from customers on a recurring basis, then you’re going to love our next big release.
 And though I can’t tell you exactly when that will be, I can tell you it’s really, really soon.

 And that it’s for today!
 We hope you like these new features and find them helpful.

 As always, thank you for your continued support of WPForms, and we look forward to helping you create better online forms!

-Lindsay and the WPForms team
+Jared and the WPForms team